ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

   | **type**: str

+force
+  Specifies that the data set can be shared with others during a member delete operation which results in the data set you are updating to be simultaneously updated by others.

+  This is helpful when a data set is being used in a long running process such as a started task and you are wanting to delete a member.

+  The *force=True* option enables sharing of data sets through the disposition *DISP=SHR*.

+  The *force=True* only applies to data set members when *state=absent* and *type=MEMBER*.

+  | **required**: False
+  | **type**: bool

 batch
   Batch can be used to perform operations on multiple data sets in a single module call.